guitarvydas/guitarvydas.github.io/_posts/2023-11-29-Software Simplicity.md

 				- no assignment
 				- no heap
 				- if this leaves you with a mostly useless notation, so be it
-				- if this makes it impossible to fully solve a problem include another notation(s)
+				- if this makes it impossible to fully solve a problem with a single notation, then, include another notation(s)
 					- don't hack on the notation, just use/invent another notation
+						- I've reached the conclusion that bloatware is due to our hacking on the FP paradigm, to add mutation and heaps to the paradigm
 			- include other notations in a project if a given notation / programming language doesn't fit or is too restricted to solve the whole problem
 			- solve problems in little bits (aka "divide and conquer"), using different languages
 				- e.g Prolog supports exhaustive search, but was stretched to support formatting of output, resulting in accidental complexities and difficulty in writing simple code for formatted output, like, say, in JavaScript